 - What’s Actually Tested on the ACT Math Section?
 Concepts, Subjects, and Skills

 - What’s Actually Tested on the ACT Reading Section?
 Skills You Need

 - What’s Actually Tested on the ACT Science Section?
 Skills and Topics

 - The New Enhanced ACT Writing Test (2016): Complete Guide

 #2: Track Your Progress With Official Practice Tests

-While you study, it's imperative you track your progress using official ACT practice tests.
-As I mentioned previously, these tests are the closest you’ll get to the real exam and will let you see whether you’re on track to hitting your target score or not.
+While you study, it's imperative to track your progress using official ACT practice tests.
+Once again, these tests are the closest you can get to the real exam and will let you see whether you’re on track to hitting your target score.

 #3: Review Basic English, Math, and Science Topics